planbnet/livisi_unofficial/README.md

 # Livisi Unofficial Fork

-This project is in "works for me" state and I do not advise anyone to use it nor can or will I provide support on how to install it.
+This project is in "works for me" state, but it's in use by multiple people and probably more robust than the official implementation.
 It can be added as a custom repo to HACS and then installed as an integration.
 This will override the existing livisi integration and add the following features:

-* Support VariableActuators (Boolean vars in livisi) as switches
+* Support VariableActuators (boolean vars in livisi) as switches
 * Support light switches as lights (be sure to categorize them correctly in the livisi controller)
 * Support motion detectors (brightness sensor and events)
-* Devices with buttons are supported as basic event entities and device triggers
-* Support Smoke Detectors
+* Support smoke detectors
 * Support temperature sensors for both the room climate devices and the individual thermostats
 * Support dimmers (thx @acidburn78)
+* Support covers
 * Battery level indicators
+* Devices with buttons are supported as basic event entities and device triggers
 * Fixed availability state
 * Dropped the dependencies on the aiolivisi lib, which seems to be abandoned.
-The neccessary connection code is simply included in this integration (which was opposed by the home assistant team for the official integration, but is the only logical way forward)
+The neccessary connection code is simply included in this integration (see note below)
 * Dropped the pydantic dependency
 * Rewritten rest/webservice communication code
-* Many, many bug fixes
+* Many, many more bug fixes

-_Note: As I don't have any shutter contol devices (nor do I have window shutters at all), I cannot add these devices to this lib.
-If you are willing to add support from them (in the same style as the other devices are implemented), feel free to submit a PR_

 ## Caution